 Provide more shipping options

 How a product is received is just as important as the buying experience.
-One way your small business can build loyalty is by offering more ways a product can reach a customer's hand.
+One way your small business can attract and build loyalty is by offering more ways a product can reach a customer's hand.
 This includes BOPIS (buy online, pickup in-store), curbside pickup, offering local delivery, and free shipping options.

 Free shipping is quickly becoming a top decision factor for customers completing a purchase.
 According to Shopify Plus, “8 percent of consumers expect free shipping when ordering a certain dollar amount of products, and 66% of consumers expect free shipping for all online orders.
 Offering free shipping has gone from a “nice to have” option to an essential.”